 How should I take Levoxyl?

-Take Levoxyl exactly as prescribed by your doctor.
+Take Levoxyl exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Use the medicine exactly as directed.

-Levoxyl works best if you take it on an empty stomach, at least 30 to 60 minutes before breakfast.
+Levoxyl works best if you take it on an empty stomach, 30 to 60 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 It may take several weeks before your body starts to respond to levothyroxine.
 Keep using Levoxyl even if you feel well.
-You may need to use Levoxyl for the rest of your life.
+You may need to use for the rest of your life.

 You may need frequent medical tests.
-Tell any doctor, dentist, or surgeon who treats you that you are using Levoxyl.
+Tell any doctor, dentist, or surgeon who treats you that you are using .

 Store at room temperature away from moisture and heat.